jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.2.37 =
+* Added the ability to delete saved scores.
+* NEW option to save email addresses with scores.

 = 1.2.36 =
 * Improved sharing buttons - now more stylistically customizable, facebook includes score and quiz information